-If our body thinks it's getting invaded, what do you think it makes?
-(Answer: creates antibodies) • But there is no infection so the antibodies wait until there is a real infection and they fight off the bacteria or virus faster than usual.
+But there is no infection so the antibodies wait until there is a real infection and they fight off the bacteria or virus faster than usual.
 20 minutes Create a labelled diagram showing how a vaccine helps create antibodies in our body.
-Vaccine sends in part of the bacteria Body makes antibodies because it thinks a real Write a short description of the events taking place in the diagram you drew.
-10 minutes Think about it: • Do you think it's expected that we feel tired or get a slight fever after a vaccine?
+Vaccine Vaccine Body makes antibodies because it thinks a real bacteria or virus has entered.
+Write a short description of the events taking place in the diagram you drew.
+10 minutes Do you think it's expected that we feel tired or get a slight fever after a vaccine?
 Why or why not?
 (Answer: Yes, it is expected because our body is making antibodies and attempting to kill the invading bacteria in response to the part of the bacteria or virus that has entered).
 What do you think are the benefits of getting vaccinated?
 List them.
-(Possible answers: 1.
-A real infection will not be as severe because antibodies are already ready.
+(Possible answers: A real infection will not be as severe because antibodies are already ready.
 A real infection will not last as long or will not be felt at all because antibodies recognize the bacteria earlier.

 You reduce the chances of making others around you sick because you are sick for a shorter time or not sick at all.)
 Do you think one vaccine will create antibodies for all diseases?
 Or do we need to take a different vaccine to create antibodies for each disease?
 Discuss this with a partner.
 (Answer: Each bacteria that causes a specific disease is different so the antibodies needed are different.
 This means each disease has its own vaccine.)